apacheignite/documentation/marshalling/page-memory.md

   ]
 }
 [/block]
-The whole virtual memory of an individual Apache Ignite node can consist of one or many memory regions.
-A memory region is a logical expandable area that is configured with a [memory policy](doc:page-memory#memory-policies).
-The regions can vary in size, eviction policies and other parameters explained in the memory policy section below.

 ## Memory Segment

 Every memory region starts with an initial size and has a maximum size it can grow to.
 The region expands to its maximum boundary allocating continuous memory segments.
 By default, the max size of a memory region is set to 80% of the physical memory available on the system.